silverbulletmd/silverbullet/website/Architecture.md

 When Lua code gets too complicated or performance is more of a concern, the next level is to build your extension in TypeScript as a plug.

 ## Plugs
 [[Plugs]] and the PlugOS library that implements are a generic means to extend SilverBullet.
-Code is written in TypeScript and compiled into a single JavaScript `.plug.js` bundle that can be distributed as part of a [[Libraries|Library]].
+Code is written in TypeScript and compiled into a single JavaScript `.plug.js` bundle that can be distributed as part of a [[Library|Library]].

 A lot of [“built in” functionality](https://github.com/silverbulletmd/silverbullet/tree/main/plugs) in SilverBullet in in fact implemented as plugs, partially to “stress test” this infrastructure.